arduino/help-center-content/content/Arduino Cloud/General Cloud/Configure-the-network-credentials-of-a-Thing.md

 1. Find a [Template](https://app.arduino.cc/templates) and click "Import Template" (If you have issues importing the template, you can find more information [here](https://support.arduino.cc/hc/en-us/articles/4408887422994-If-you-can-t-import-a-template-in-Arduino-Cloud))

-1. Plug in your device and wait for it be detected.
+1. Plug in your device and wait for it to be detected.
 Once the device is detected, click on 'Configure' to continue.

     ![Dialog box displaying that the device was found](img/Device_found.png)